Transverse momentum dependent feed-down fractions for bottomonium production: Fits to ATLAS and CMS S-wave bottomonium cross sections

 In Fig.~\ref{fig:1s2s3sfit} we plot ATLAS \cite{ATLAS:2012lmu} and CMS \cite{CMS:2013qur,CMS:2015xqv} data for the differential cross sections for $\Upsilon(1S)$, $\Upsilon(2S)$, and $\Upsilon(3S)$ production times their respective dimuon branching fractions of $0.0248\pm 0.0004$, $0.0193\pm 0.0017$, and $0.0218\pm 0.0021$~\cite{pdg}.
 The data are plotted on a log-log scale in order to call the readers attention to the fact that the experimental results indicate that there exists two different power law scalings, one appropriate for low momentum and one for high momentum.
 In order to capture this feature of the data, we make a fit to each of the S-wave data sets using a functional form

 where $a$, $b$, $c$, and $d$ are fit parameters.
 For transverse momentum $p_T \ll c$, the exponent of $p_T$ is given by $b$ and for transverse momentum $p_T \gg c$, it is given by $b-2d$.
 Using this form, we made non-linear fits to the experimental data from both collaborations, with the results plotted in Fig.~\ref{fig:1s2s3sfit} as solid lines surrounded by shaded bands.
 The shaded bands correspond to the 1$\sigma$ confidence intervals determined self-consistently from the fit.

+The 1$\sigma$ bands shown in Fig.~\ref{fig:1s2s3sfit} were determined by computing the covariance matrix $M = {\rm var}(P)$, where $P$ is a vector containing the fit parameters used.
+We then left- and right-contracted the covariance matrix with a vector $V$ containing the derivatives of the fit function with respect to all fit parameters, which were evaluated at the best fit parameters.
+The upper and lower boundaries of the bands are determined by taking the best fit function plus or minus the square root of this contraction, i.e., $f_{\rm bands}^\pm(p_T) = f_{\rm best\;fit}(p_T) \pm \sqrt{V^T(p_T)\cdot M \cdot V(p_T)}$.

-As can be seen from this Figure, this fit form provides a good description of both the low- and high-$p_T$ forms of the observed S-wave differential cross sections.
-We list the extracted best-fit parameters in Tab.~\ref{tab:swavefit}.
+As can be seen from Fig.~\ref{fig:1s2s3sfit}, this fit form provides a good description of both the low- and high-$p_T$ forms of the observed S-wave differential cross sections.
+We list the extracted best-fit parameters in Tab.~\ref{tab:swavefit} along with the associated $\chi^2$ per degree of freedom.
+We note that, when compared to the fits to the ATLAS Collaboration data, the larger $\chi^2$ per degree of freedom for the CMS 1S and 2S fits are due to tension between the two reported CMS data sets and the presence of some significant outliers in their reported data \cite{CMS:2013qur,CMS:2015xqv}.
+In addition to this, one observes that the CMS data has much smaller reported uncertainties than reported by the ATLAS Collaboration.
+Despite this, as can be seen in Fig.~\ref{fig:1s2s3sfit} the fits to both the ATLAS and CMS data describe the data quite well given the simple form of the fit function used.